Machu Picchu: A Dream Come True

 Tickets to Machu Picchu

 If you haven’t purchased tickets to enter Machu Picchu, make it your first stop once in Aguas Calientes.
 The tourist building near the town square sells tickets for 152,000 soles ($50 USD) with a choice of morning or afternoon session.
 Morning sessions begin at 6 a.m. and end at noon, while afternoon sessions are from noon to 5:30 p.m.
-There are a limited number of tickets for each session and rules state that you can’t stay past your allotted time, however, it’s unlikely anyone will notice.
+There are a limited number of tickets for each session and rules state that you can’t stay past your allotted time, however, we found that it’s unlikely anyone will notice.

 Circuits | Huayna Picchu & Machu Picchu